 - Coprolalia is only present in a small number (10 to 15 percent) of individuals with TS.

 - TS is a diagnosis that doctors make after verifying that the patient has had both motor and vocal tics for at least 1 year.
 There are no blood, laboratory, or imaging tests needed for diagnosis.

 From the website of the Centers for Disease Control (CDC) website:

 - It is not known exactly how many people have Tourette Syndrome (TS).
-A Centers for Disease Control and Prevention (CDC) study conducted in 2011* has found that 1 of every 360 children 6 through 17 years of age and living in the United States have been diagnosed with TS based on parent report; this represents about 138,000 children.
-Other studies using different methods have estimated the rate of TS at 1 per 162 children.
+A Centers for Disease Control and Prevention (CDC) study conducted in 2011 found that 1 of every 360 children 6 through 17 years of age and living in the United States have been diagnosed with TS based on parent report; however,

 - Among children with TS, 37% have been reported as having moderate or severe forms of the condition.